pelias/whosonfirst/README.md

 # Types

-Currently, the only supported types are:
+Currently, the supported types are:

 - continent
 - country